-Adopted Newborn Child -- To enroll an adopted newborn child, who is an Eligible Dependent, submit a Member Status Change Request Form to the Employer Plan Sponsor.
-The Member Status Change Form and any applicable supporting documentation must be received by Capital Health Plan no more than 60 days prior to, or during the 60-day period immediately following, the date of birth.
+Adopted Newborn Child -- To enroll an adopted newborn child, who is an Eligible Dependent, complete the State of Florida People First enrollment segment.
+It must be received by Capital Health Plan no more than 60 days prior to, or during the 60-day period immediately following, the date of birth.
 The Effective Date of coverage for an adopted newborn child eligible for Membership shall be the moment of birth, provided that a written agreement to adopt such child has been entered into by the Member prior to the birth of such child, whether or not such agreement is enforceable; or

-If the adopted newborn child is enrolled within the first 30-day period, Premium will not be charged for the first 30 days of coverage.
-If the adopted newborn child is enrolled after this 30-day period, Premium will be charged from the moment of birth.
 Coverage will be denied if notice is not given within 60 days of the date of birth of the adopted newborn child; however, such adopted newborn child may be enrolled during the next Annual Open Enrollment Period.

-If the adopted newborn child is not ultimately placed in the residence of the Subscriber, there shall be no coverage for the adopted newborn child under the Employer Sponsored Plan.
-It is the responsibility of the Subscriber to notify Capital Health Plan and the Employer Plan Sponsor within ten (10) calendar days if the adopted newborn child is not placed in the residence of the Subscriber.
+If the adopted newborn child is not ultimately placed in the residence of the Subscriber, there shall be no coverage for the adopted newborn child under the State of Florida group health plan.
+It is the responsibility of the Subscriber to notify the State of Florida People First within ten (10) calendar days if the adopted newborn child is not placed in the residence of the Subscriber.

-Adopted Child -- To enroll an adopted child, who is not a newborn and is an Eligible Dependent, submit a Member Status Change Request Form to the Employer Plan Sponsor.
-The Member Status Change Request Form and any applicable supporting documentation must be received by Capital Health Plan no more than 30 days immediately following the date of placement.
+Adopted Child -- To enroll an adopted child, who is not a newborn and is an Eligible Dependent, complete the State of Florida People First enrollment segment.
+It must be received by Capital Health Plan no more than 30 days immediately following the date of placement.
 The Effective Date for an adopted child (other than an adopted newborn child) shall be the date such adopted child is placed in the residence of the Member in compliance with Florida law; provided that the adopted child is so placed in the residence of the Member.
-If the adopted child is enrolled within this 30-day period, Premium will not be charged for the first 30 days of coverage.
+If the adopted child is enrolled within this 30-day period,

-For all children covered as adopted children, if the final decree of adoption is not issued, coverage shall not be continued for the proposed adopted child under the Employer Sponsored Plan.
-Proof of final adoption must be submitted to Capital Health Plan.
-It is the responsibility of the Subscriber to notify Capital Health Plan and the Employer Plan Sponsor within ten (10) calendar days if the adoption does not take place.
-Upon receipt of this notification, Capital Health Plan will terminate the coverage of the child on the first billing date following Capital Health Plan's receipt of the Member's written notice.
+For all children covered as adopted children, if the final decree of adoption is not issued, coverage shall not be continued for the proposed adopted child under the State of Florida group health plan.
+Proof of final adoption must be submitted to People First.
+It is the responsibility of the Subscriber to notify the State of Florida People First within ten (10) calendar days if the adoption does not take place.

 Marriage -- A Subscriber may apply for coverage of an Eligible Dependent due to marriage.
-To apply for coverage, submit a Member Status Change Request Form to the Employer Plan Sponsor.
-The Member Status Change Request Form and any applicable supporting documentation must be received by Capital Health Plan no more than 30 days immediately following the date of the marriage.
+To apply for coverage, complete the State of Florida People First enrollment segment.
+It must be received by Capital Health Plan no more than 30 days immediately following the date of the marriage.
 The Effective Date of coverage for an Eligible Dependent who is enrolled as a result of marriage is the date of the marriage.

 Court Order -- A Subscriber may apply for coverage for an Eligible Dependent if a court has ordered coverage to be provided for a minor child under the Subscriber's plan.
-To apply for coverage, submit a Member Status Change Request Form to the Employer Plan Sponsor.
-The Member Status Change Request Form and any applicable supporting documentation must be received by Capital Health Plan no more than 30 days immediately following the date of the court order.
+To apply for coverage, complete to the State of Florida People First enrollment segment.
+It must be received by Capital Health Plan no more than 30 days immediately following the date of the court order.
 The Effective Date of coverage for an Eligible Dependent who is enrolled as a result of a court order is the date required by the court order.